 A “newbie” bricklayer, on the other hand, isn’t intimately acquainted with these tools, so he sticks to the only tools he knows and tries to do everything with them.
-He finds himself with a wheelbarrow trying gather sands to mix with cements.
+He finds himself with a wheelbarrow trying to gather sands to mix with cement.

-So as a cybersecurity experts, you don’t want to find yourself with a little knowledge of these tools that attackers are basically using and consequently uncomplete.
+So as a cybersecurity expert, you don’t want to find yourself with a little knowledge of these tools that attackers are basically using and consequently incomplete.

 So here today, we will be looking at some hacking tools you should learn to use.
 Though they are not the most common hacking tools.